-After a report is received, an investigation will be undertaken promptly.
+After a report is received, an investigation will be undertaken promptly and impartially.
+Confidentiality will be maintained to the greatest extent possible.
 Any supervisor, agent or other employee who has been found by the Organization, after investigation, to have harassed another employee in violation of this policy will be subject to discipline.
 Discipline may range from a warning to termination of employment.